cloud-agnost/agnost-website/server/storage/storage.md

 :::info

-It returns a list of buckets in your app cloud storage.
+It returns a list of buckets in your app cloud storage matching the search query.

 - If **returnCountInfo=true** in [BucketListOptions](#bucket-list-options), it
   returns an object which includes the count information and the matching